|

-One of my favorite things to do as a mom was to read with my children.
-I loved to be able to share my love of books with them.
-We read stories that made us laugh, took us back in time, to enchanting places, and brought tears to our eyes.
+As my children were growing up, one of my favorite things to do was to read with them.
+I loved to be able to share my love of reading and books with them.

-When children begin reading, it is almost magical.
 As a veteran teacher, parents often ask me how they can help their child read.
 First it is important to understand that there are three parts to reading: decoding, comprehension, and synthesis.
 Today, let’s focus on decoding.

 Decoding is when your child reads the words in the text.
 In order to do this, they need to have developed an understanding of letters, sounds, and how they come together to create words.